Experiencing a snow-dusted Christmas market as you stroll through a cobblestone square is a treasured memory for many a European traveller.

 Zagreb, Croatia

-Voted Europe’s best Christmas market two years running, Zagreb’s Christmas celebration takes place in several of the city’s gilded squares.
+Voted Europe’s best Christmas market two years running, Zagreb’s Christmas Markets and celebrations take place in several of the city’s gilded squares.
 Filled with music, dancing and events, there’s plenty to see and do.
 Don’t miss the large advent wreath in the main square and live nativity scene outside Zagreb’s beautiful cathedral.
 A feature of these markets is the traditional Croatian arts and crafts on display and on sale.